G-G324/-gxffgchvbgvfgtugujbvgdgjqywsd5y000kg5f28/README.md

 # Passing Grade Website

-A minimalist blue-themed HTML project with a left-hand tab menu.
+A stylish blue, white, and black-themed HTML project with a left-hand tab menu.

 ## Tabs